Vibe Coding - Conversational Software Development - Part 4 Guiding AI Through Iteration

 Let us go deeper, take the example from my previous blog around London Air Quality Data

 .
-Once the initial dashboard created, I will narrow the focus.
+Once the initial dashboard was created, I narrowed the focus:

 Consider this London Air Quality Data and analyse the dataset.
 Suggest data visualization or graph that captures key trends on the dashboard.